 Does your boyfriend like to golf?
 Grab some sunscreen, alcohol, and head out to your local golf range to hit a few holes.
 If the idea of golf doesn’t sound too exciting then try something else!
 Does he like to bowl?
 Play basketball?
 Soccer?
 If he’s not a big fan of sports there are always arcades and trivia!

-No matter how we choose to celebrate, the goal is for the boyfriends in our lives to know how much we appreciate them.
+No matter how we choose to celebrate National BF Day, the goal is for the boyfriends in our lives to know how much we appreciate them.
 In the end, if you can’t think of a way to celebrate National Boyfriend Day, just ask your boyfriend!
 What better way to know what he wants than to ask?
 Sometimes, a simple day spent with the ones he loves is enough of a celebration.